 INN-TO-INN HIKERS: Sandlake Country Inn does seem to be permanently closed.

-CASCADE HEAD: The bottom of the North Rainforest Trail is now a lot easier to spot as you hike up the highway south of Neskowin; they’ve carved out a small parking area.
-Take the trail up and over the head.
+CASCADE HEAD: A landslide wiped out a section of the NORTH Rainforest Trail and both the north and south sections are currently closed, but probably not for the season.
+(Good news once it reopens: The bottom of the North Rainforest Trail is now a lot easier to spot as you hike up the highway south of Neskowin; they’ve carved out a small parking area.
 You may see a sign indicating that Forest Road 1861 is closed; don't let it worry you.
-Cars can't use it due to a massive landslide near the start of the road, but as a hiker you just have to cross over the road (far from the landslide) to continue down the South Rainforest Trail.
+Cars can't use it due to massive landslides near the start of the road, but hikers can walk it west of the landslides.)

 SALMON RIVER TO ROAD'S END: Sounds like I kicked a hornet's nest by suggesting hikers leave the highway at N. Clancy Road (Section 2, Leg 6).
 The road was not posted as private when I have hiked it, but apparently it is, and the property owners on it are NOT friendly.
 I suggest you NOT walk up N. Clancy Road but instead trudge another 2 MILES on the shoulder of US 101 to NW 40th St. and use it to access the beach.
 This would be so much better for hikers if USFS would build a short connecting trail from N. Fraser Road to existing trails leading to Road's End.
 Until that happens, stick to the highway.